Pesto is one of my favorite foods.

 - Allow the flatbreads to cool for a few minutes before serving.

-- Serve alone as a snack, or make it a meal with a nice green salad.
+- Serve alone as a snack, or make it a meal with a salad like this one.
 This is a great meal for lunch or dinner.